Updated: May 12

 I'm a casual baseball fan.
-Even so, I get caught up in Opening Day festivities, the exceptional skill of a player, or the excitement of a close game or winning streak by our local team.
+Even so, I get caught up in Opening Day or World Series festivities, the exceptional skill of a player, or the excitement of a close game or winning streak by our local team.
 During the season, dinner conversation among the more ardent fans in our household is often animated.
 They love exchanging opinions about who is hitting well against which pitchers, and how choices by each team might radically shift the odds of success for our home team.
 Their views solidify during the season as we see a lot more fast pitches, sliders, and curveballs.

 Like batters in baseball, senior leaders regularly navigate varied situations and different moves by competitors.